isc-projects/kea/doc/guide/hooks.rst

 The :ref:`lease-cmds` section describes commands used to retrieve, update, and delete leases using various identifiers, such as "hw-address" and "client-id".
-The lease_cmds library doesn't natively support querying for leases by flexible identifier.
+The lease_cmds library does not natively support querying for leases by flexible identifier.
 However, when ``replace-client-id`` is set to "true", it makes it possible to query for leases using a value derived from the flexible identifier.
 In the DHCPv4 case, the query will